Coat of arms of England: History

+Others note that the arms bear a striking resemblance to both the arms of the Hohenstaufen family, serving as the Dukes of Swabia, and the arms of the kings of Denmark, adopted at nearly the same time.
+Richard was well acquainted with the Hohenstaufen family: He embarked on the Third Crusade with Frederick I, he fought alongside Frederick VI at Acre, and he was imprisoned by Henry VI; the three lions could demonstrate his personal alliance with them.
+The three lions would later appear in the arms of the Holy Roman Emperor on the election of Richard's nephew, Otto IV, to the throne.

 Second seal of Richard I, c.1197-1199, note the three lions passant-guardant upon the shield.
 The crest of a lion also mounts his enclosed helmet.

 Much later antiquarians would retrospectively invent attributed arms for earlier kings, but their reigns pre-dated the systematisation of hereditary English heraldry that only occurred in the second half of the 12th century.
 Lions may have been used as a badge by members of the Norman dynasty: a late-12th century chronicler reports that in 1128, Henry I of England knighted his son-in-law, Geoffrey Plantagenet, Count of Anjou, and gave him a gold lion badge.
 The memorial enamel created to decorate Geoffrey's tomb depicts a blue coat of arms bearing gold lions.
 His youngest son, William FitzEmpress, used an equestrian seal showing a coat with a single lion rampant, while the eldest son, Henry II (1133–1189) used a lion as his emblem, and based on the arms used by his sons and other relatives, he may have used a coat of arms with a single lion or two lions, though no direct testimony of this has been found.
-His children experimented with different combinations of lions on their arms.
-Richard I (1189–1199) used a single lion rampant, or perhaps two lions affrontés, on his first Great Seal of England, but later used three lions passant in his 1198 Great Seal.
-The arms bear a striking resemblance to the family arms of the Hohenstaufen Emperors adopted at nearly the same time, which Richard would have been acquainted with from his travels, and would show his personal alliance with them.
-Richard's brother John had used a seal during the reigns of his father and elder brother that showed two lions passant, but his adoption of his brother's three-lion arms on his succession established this as the lasting design of the royal arms of England.

 In 1340, following the extinction of the House of Capet, Edward III claimed the French throne.
 In addition to initiating the Hundred Years' War, Edward III expressed his claim in heraldic form by quartering the royal arms of England with the arms of France.
 This quartering continued until 1801, with intervals in 1360–1369 and 1420–1422.

 After the Union of the Crowns

+The 17th-century arms depicted in stained glass at St Edmund, King and Martyr, London.

 Following the death of Elizabeth I in 1603, the throne of England was inherited by the Scottish House of Stuart, resulting in the Union of the Crowns: the Kingdom of England and Kingdom of Scotland were united in a personal union under James VI and I. As a consequence, the royal arms of England and Scotland were combined in the king's new personal arms.
-Nevertheless, although referencing the personal union with Scotland and Ireland, the royal arms of England remained distinct from the royal arms of Scotland, until the two realms were joined in a political union in 1707, leading to a unified royal coat of arms of the United Kingdom.
+Nevertheless, although referencing the personal union with Scotland and Ireland, the royal arms of England remained distinct from the royal arms of Scotland, when the countries finally united in 1707, the English style of arms became the basis for the coat of arms of Great Britain, while Scotland retained its distinct arms.